 Looking further ahead, however, interest in the space tourism industry is likely to really take off when space tourism extends beyond Earth orbit, especially if lunar missions become financially and logistically feasible.

-With that being said, it is worth pointing out that space tourism is likely to remain extremely expensive for the foreseeable future.
+With that being said, it is worth pointing out that space travel is likely to remain extremely expensive for the foreseeable future.
 It is also physically demanding, which will mean it will only be available to people who pass fitness tests and undergo training programmes in preparation for their flight.

 Live Video: Watch the Earth From Nasa Space Station

 For most people space tourism is still out of reach.
 Fortunately, you can already admire the earth from space through the live feeds from Nasa ;).